Igor Henrique (footballer, born 1998)

-Igor Henrique da Silva Costa (born 2 May 1998), simply known as Igor Henrique, is a Brazilian professional footballer who plays as a forward for Championship club Persiku Kudus.
+Igor Henrique da Silva Costa (born 2 May 1998) is a Brazilian professional footballer who plays as a striker for Iraq Stars League club Duhok SC.

 Club career

 Born in Marília, Brazil, Henrique spent his early career in Brazil at a young age with Marília and Santacruzense, he decided to go abroad for the first time to Portugal with joined União Almeirim in 2019.

 Victoria Wanderers

 He went to Malta and joined the Gozo Football League club Victoria Wanderers in the 2024–25 season.
 On 7 September 2024, he scored his first league goal in his debut match against Qala Saints despite losing 3–1.
 On 23 March 2025, Henrique scored his first Wanderers hat-trick in a 6–0 away win over Oratory Youths.
 The 2024–25 season was Henrique's most prolific in his Wanderers career, as he scored 22 goals in 22 games in all competitions.

 Persiku Kudus

 In August 2025, Henrique moved to Asia and signed a contract with Indonesian Championship club Persiku Kudus.
 On 14 September 2025, he scored his first league goal in his debut match with scored hat-trick in a 0–4 away win against PSIS Semarang.
 On 17 October 2025, Henrique scored the opening goal in a 1–1 draw over Persipal Palu.
 On 11 November 2025, he scored another hat-trick in a 3–0 home win against PSIS Semarang at the Wergu Wetan Stadium.
 On 17 November 2025, he captained his team for the first time, in a league match against PSS Sleman, scored in a 1–2 lose.